PikachuPenial/Infoholic/README.md

 Released on <i>3/23/2022</i>

-Added a keybinding to disable the menu on the fly (O by default.)
+Added a keybinding to disable the menu on the fly (O by default)

-Centered the text better to the bottom left of the screen by default.
+Centered the text better to the bottom left of the screen by default

-Fixed bugs relating to the Settings Preview, shouldn't glitch out anymore.
+Fixed bugs relating to the Settings Preview, shouldn't glitch out anymore

-Fixed bugs with Disable during pick phase.
+Fixed bugs with Disable during pick phase

 ---
 </details>